 He's been in the business of designing golf balls for 28 years.
 18 of them were at Taylormade where he created the Burner, Noodle, Rocketballz and Project (a) golf balls.
 Before that, he worked at Titleist and is the inventor and co-inventor of the Pro V1, Professional and Tour Prestige!
 In 2015 he started his own company and now produces some of the best golf balls for high swing speeds in the premium category.

 The cast urethane cover on this ball is the same as what you find on balls like the Pro V1 and Taylormade TP5 giving it that soft, thin and durable property.

 It's a three-piece golf ball and boasts a low compression to reduce the spin with the longer clubs giving you handsome distance.
 Around the greens, the ball is a star.
 The check on chips and pitches is comparable to the very best on the market.

-I noticed a gain in yardage off the tee with the My Tour Ball.
-It wasn't a huge difference but around 5 yards or so.
+I noticed a gain in yardage off the tee with the MTB-X. It wasn't a huge difference but around 5 yards or so.
 With my long irons, I noted the usual clubs I hit on the par 3s at my regular course were overshooting the usual landing areas by no more than 3 yards on each hole.
 Off the putter, the ball felt firm with a little 'give' from the soft cover.
-The tuning fork definitely went off in my loins with the feeling of this ball off any of the club faces.

 Most of the top end balls will suit your game it just depends on your skill level.
 If you are consistent and don't lose many balls, the premium balls are for you.
 If you're a bit erratic, it's going to be best to test a few balls.
 The urethane covered premium balls will give you more feel and spin around the greens which the harder balls won't do with your fast swing.